vipulSharma18/Getting-Started-with-Quantization/README.md

 A survey of modern quantization formats (e.g., MXFP8, NVFP4) and inference optimization tools (e.g., TorchAO, GemLite), illustrated through the example of Llama-3.1 inference.

 The project is "completed," and there are no plans for additions to it as of now.
-A successor to this project that might be of interest: [Inference Profiling Puzzles](https://github.com/vipulSharma18/Inference-Profiling-Puzzles).
+A successor to this project that might be of interest: [Inference Profiling & Optimization Guide](https://github.com/vipulSharma18/Inference-Profiling-and-Optimization-Guide).

 ## Supporting Video and Slides:
 * Recording from the Eleuther AI ML performance reading group on the survey of quantization formats: https://www.youtube.com/watch?v=NpQv0R0w_qY